Viral processes by random walks on random regular graphs: Results. Results

-Theorem \ref{epidemic} is for finite $\xi$, but observe that taking the convention that $x^{\infty}=0$ for $|x|<1$ means that part (iii) is consistent with the SI model, for which all particles get infected almost surely.
+Theorem~\ref{epidemic} is for finite $\xi$, but observe that taking the convention that $x^{\infty}=0$ for $|x|<1$ means that part {(iii)} is consistent with the SI model, for which all particles get infected almost surely.
 The theorem effectively gives conditions for transitions between different possible ``regimes'' of behaviour.
-The most interesting is the regime of part (ii), which is entered as $\phi$ transitions from $\phi<1$ to $\phi>1$.
-When $I_0=1$, roughly speaking, in this transition the number of infected particles goes from very few ($O(\ln k)$) \whp, to a constant fraction $C k$ with probability $C$, or $O(\ln k)$ with probability $1-C$.
-Hence, it's ``all or nothing'', with a constant probability $C$ of being ``all''.
+The most interesting is the regime of part {(ii)}, which is entered as $\Phi$ transitions from $\Phi<1$ to $\Phi>1$.
+Roughly speaking, in this transition the number of infected particles goes from very few ($O(\ln k)$) w.h.p., to a constant fraction $\beta k$ with probability $\beta$, or $O(\ln k)$ with probability $1-\beta$.

-Concerning the completion times, we will demonstrate in section \ref{comptimesection} that for $\xi= \infty$, (that is, the SI model) how the edge weightings can be exploited by a fairly straightforward application of a theorem of \cite{Janson} to get the following.
+Concerning the completion times, we shall demonstrate that for $\xi= \infty$, (i.e., the SI model) how the edge weightings can be exploited by application of a theorem of \cite{Janson} to get the following.